aws-samples/amazon-omics-end-to-end-genomics/README.md

 ```
 NOTE

-Currently if both FASTQs are uploaded simultaneaously, it could result in 2 Step Functions Workflows being launched due to a race condition.
-To avoind this, upload 1 FASTQ file at a time, preferrebly with at least a 3 second gap.
+Currently if both FASTQs are uploaded simultaneaously, the Step Function trigger lambda has a best-effort mechanism to avoid race conditions by adding a random delay and checking for a running execution with the same sample name.
+It's recommended to check for a duplicate execution as a precaution.
 ```

 3. The Step Functions workflow has the following steps: